ingkebil/development/git/README.md

 For more examples on how to close issues using keywords see this [guide][issue-closing].

-## 9. Pushing changes to your remote repository
+## Pushing changes to your remote repository

 After "git add" and "git commit", or "commit -a", your changes are in the HEAD of your local repository.
 To send them to the remote repository use the command "push":

 <pre>
-<b>git push origin (or branch_you_want_to_push_to)</b>
+<b>git push</b>
 </pre>

-NOTE: If your remote, called origin, is configured and you're committing to master, you can omit the word "origin" and just type "git push".

-## 10. Create a pull request to the parent repository
+## Create a pull request to the parent repository

-You create a "pull request" when you want to propose the introduction of your changes to the repository where your project was forked from.
-Pull requests are created from the webpage of your remote repository.
+You create a "pull request" when you want to propose the introduction of your changes to the repository where your project was cloned or forked from.
+Pull requests are created on github on the page of the github repository.
+By default pull requests are directed to the default branch (master).
-By default pull requests are directed to the default branch of the parent repository, so make sure to use properly the drop-down menu on the webpage to pull changes to the develop branch and not the master branch of the parent repository.
 For a more detailed explanation of pull requests visit the Github help page.

-Once the pull request is merged and closed you can safely remove the branch you've been working on. to remove a generic branch both remotely and locally type:
+Once the pull request is merged and closed you can safely remove the branch you've been working on.
+To remove a generic branch both remotely and locally type:

 <pre>
 <b>git branch -d name_of_your_branch                #removes it locally</b>